seththeeke/gradle-test-project/README.md

 # Simple Gradle Build

-An example of a multi-project directory being build using gradle
+An example of a multi-project directory being built using gradle